Denturism

 In addition to these requirements, applicants must also provide proof of a current First Aid and C.P.R.
 “HCP” certification, prior to the commencement of clinical courses.

 Registration with the College of Denturists of Ontario (CDO) is mandatory to practice as a denturist in Ontario.
 Note: A history of criminal offences or charges of professional misconduct in another jurisdiction or another profession may interfere with your ability to become registered in Ontario.
-Should either situation apply, you are recommended to seek clarification with the CDO before applying to the denturism program at Georgian College.
+Should either situation apply, you are recommended to seek clarification with the CDO before applying to the Denturism program at Georgian College.

-Applicants are advised that the clinical requirements of the program and future employment require good vision (with or without corrective lenses) and visual perception; ability to sit for prolonged periods of time and manipulate small instruments with repetitive motion.
+Applicants are advised that the clinical requirements of the program and future employment require good vision (with or without corrective lenses) and visual perception; ability to stand for prolonged periods of time and manipulate small instruments with repetitive motion.
 Applicants with back/neck/wrist or visual problems should discuss individual concerns with the Program Co-ordinator.

 Graduation Requirements

-24 Program Courses
+27 Program Courses

-5 Clinical Practice
+4 Clinical Practice

 2 Communications Courses

-4 General Education Courses
+3 General Education Courses

 Graduation Eligibility